Click the Arrow to Access the Table of Contents Links

 The first step is to establish how many calories each day your female needs and begin building a diet plan that gets that number of calories into her body.

-My calorie calculator for adult dogs will do that math for you.
+My calorie calculator for adult dogs that is linked further along in this article will do that math for you.
 All you need to do is enter your Dam’s specific information and it will provide you with her daily caloric needs for maintenance which is what you use during the pre-breeding phase.
-Click here to access the Calorie Calculator for Adult Dogs at Maintenance.

 The second part to ensuring her needs are met is by is feeding the right kind of calories that provide all of the daily nutrients she needs.
-The following link will take you to the NRC nutrients calculator for adult dogs.
-This calculator will give you the amounts of each required nutrient specific to your Dam based on the information you provide.
-Nutrient Requirements Calculator for Adult Dogs at Maintenance.
+(Don’t worry, I have a calculator for that too!)

 Choose nutrient dense foods so that your dam can optimally utilize the nutrition in those foods without you needing to excessively increase the amount she is fed.
 You don’t want to make food increases currently; you want to make food improvements.
 The amount of food is increased later in the gestation period (week 5).
 Unless your female is underweight; then you do need to make an increase in the amount she is fed to bring her up to a more healthful weight.